Are you ready to bloom?

 Dedicated to service, justice, and living a creative, contemplative, full, heart-led life with ease and flow.

 I am a mother.
 In the parenting journey, I have discovered the opportunity to grow with my daughter.
 She is my teacher as I watch her unfold into her full personhood.
+Also, I met my husband at an open mic night, married within a year, and have been together now for almost 15 years.
+I'm a painter and musician.
+I love being in the outdoors with my dog.

 I am a forever student.